-Awards rendered outside Luxembourg may similarly be enforced in Luxembourg only through an order of exequatur granted by the President of the District Court within the jurisdiction in which the person against whom enforcement is sought is domiciled or resides, or failing this, within the jurisdiction where the award is to be enforced.
+Foreign awards may be enforced in Luxembourg only through an order of exequatur granted by the President of the District Court having territorial jurisdiction over the domicile or residence of the person against whom enforcement is sought, or, failing this, over the location where the award is to be enforced.

-The decision on exequatur may be appealed within one month of notification.
-Insofar as recognition and enforcement is not governed by a treaty (such as the 1958 New York Convention or the ICSID Convention), the Court of Appeal may only refuse enforcement on the grounds enshrined in Article 1246.
-The first six grounds are the same as the ones that also apply to awards rendered in Luxembourg (Article 1238).
-However, Article 1246 adds four additional grounds on the basis of which awards rendered abroad may be refused enforcement (fraud, discovery of decisive documents, recognition of documents as false or recognition of testimonies as false after the award).
+The exequatur order may be appealed within one month of notification.
+Insofar as recognition and enforcement are not governed by a treaty (such as the 1958 New York Convention or the ICSID Convention), the Court of Appeal may only refuse enforcement on the grounds enshrined in Article 1246.
+The first six grounds are the same as those that also apply to awards rendered in Luxembourg (Article 1238).
+However, Article 1246 adds four additional grounds on the basis of which awards rendered abroad may be refused enforcement (fraud, discovery of decisive documents, recognition of documents as false, or recognition of testimonies as false after the award).